bauripalash/article-archive/tech/2018-08-07-Start-Photography-With-Android.md

 ### Camera FV-5 :

-If you want manual control , this app is for you.
+If you want manual control, this app is for you.
 It emulates various DSLR features.
 That includes manual shutter speed, ISO, light metering, focus, white balance, and more.
 However, it does a good job of not feeling bloated.
 You can pick it up for free or go pro for $3.95.

 <iframe width="360" height="400" src="https://www.youtube.com/embed/RvBJfPYlrm0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>